-Can you calculate how tall a building or monument is by using a ruler and the scale on a map?
+Can you calculate how tall a building or monument is by using a ruler, a shadow, and the scale on a map?
 Mathematician Matt Parker attempts this ambitious math feat during his trip to the German capital.
 The structure he’s aiming to measure: The Berlin TV Tower.

-Can he determine this height without Google or a tourist information book?
+Can Parker determine the tower’s height without Google or a tourist information book?
 Watch Measuring the Berlin TV Tower with a ruler.

 This Webby award-winning video collection exists to help teachers, librarians, and families spark kid wonder and curiosity.
 TKSST features smarter, more meaningful content than what's usually served up by YouTube's algorithms, and amplifies the creators who make that content.